-In recent weeks, certain tour operators, especially in Britain, have been offering short trips to visit that character at his home, in snowy Lapland, i.e. the parts Sweden and Finland inhabited by the Sami people (formerly known as Lapps, a term now considered offensive).
+Often when people think of Father Christmas Santa Claus, they think of the cold north, perhaps even as far as the north Pole.
+Some tour operators offer trips to visit him at 'home', for example, in snowy Lapland, i.e. the parts Sweden and Finland inhabited by the Sami people (formerly known as Lapps, a term now considered offensive).

 Sweden and Finland?
 Poor Santa - he must wonder how he ended up so far from his original neighbourhood.
-His real home is, unequivocally, over 3,000 km (or 2,000 miles) to the south-east, at ancient Myra, in Asia Minor.
+His real home is, unequivocally, over 3,000 km (or 2,000 miles) to the south-east, at ancient Myra, in Asia Minor, modern day Turkey.

 It is here that the real person behind the modern Santa Claus figure lived and worked: St. Nicholas of Myra, a 4th century bishop and major Early Christian saint.
 Probably born at the nearby harbour town of Patara, he appears to have lived from about 270 to 340 AD.
 While virtually nothing is truly known about the real Nicholas, or Nikolaos, a series of legends are associated with his saintly life.